Defending Homeschool Freedom in the Legislature

 WHAT ARE THE REQUIREMENTS TO PARTICIPATE?

-Over a dozen bills have been filed.
+Over a dozen parental choice bills were filed in the 2023 Texas Legislature.
 In essence, the requirements for participation come down to two points:

 • Student eligibility options